isaaccs/isaaccs.github.io/_pages/about.md

 ======

-I am currently working at PacketAI as a Machine Learning Engineer.
+I am currently working at Jellysmack as an Applied Scientist.
-I use Deep Learning methods for monitoring IT system by analysis logs and metrics.
-Also, I work on a scalable parsing method for logs by using embedding technics.
+I'm working on a video recommendatıon model for Facebook videos.
+I use NLP approaches to extract topics from Youtube videos.

 Previously, I was a PhD student at LPSM and at Pacifica (Credit Agricole Assurance) under the supervision of Olivier Lopez (LPSM).
 During my PhD thesis, I combined Machine Learning algorithms with survival analysis and Extreme Values Theory for improving the outcome of insurance claims.
+After my PhD, I worked for PacketAI as a Machine Learning Engineer.
+I used Deep Learning methods for monitoring IT system by analysis logs and metrics.
+Also, I worked on a scalable parsing method for logs by using embedding technics.

 Français